Dalimil/Find-and-Replace-Browser-Extension/README.md

 In addition to the software development work, it is expected that the student will do at least one round (ideally two) of user testing, collecting the feedback, and improving the tool based on the responses & bug reports.
 An ideal way to do this is by having a stable beta version of the plugin available on the Chrome Web Store well before the thesis is due.

+## Motivation ~ Why would this be useful?

+- Weird Characters In Blog Entries – This sometimes happens in WordPress immediately after an upgrade.
+You may end with weird characters such as “â€”, “â€™” or “??”.
+Imagine the agony of having to replace each occurrence manually.
+- Renaming A Word – Sometimes you may want to rename a word that occurs several times in an entire blog post, forum post or email.
+For example, you could decide to use a synonym which sounds better or brings out the meaning more clearly.
+- Fixing A Typo – You may also realize that you have been spelling a word the wrong way and it happens to reoccur several times in your blog post, forum post or email.

+Search and replace would be extremely useful on these websites: WordPress, Gmail, Hotmail, Blogger, Facebook, any forums, online blogging platforms, and web email clients.

+You could always paste the content into your word processor, fix it and paste it back into the Chrome input field but that is a lengthy and time consuming process.